WTMBerlin/wtmberlin.github.io/android-study-jam.md

 We will meet Tuesdays from 19:00 to 21:00 for six weeks.

 During the six scheduled sessions, we will follow the codelab [Build your first Android app in Kotlin](https://codelabs.developers.google.com/codelabs/build-your-first-android-ap) and we will go step by step through all the content.
-See the agenda bellow.
+See the agenda below.

 Working at home is not required but is encouraged.

 Android developers, named as coaches, will be present on the study jam session to help the students.

-We recommend you to added to all sessions, but skipping a session and doing the codelab at home is perfectly possible.
+We recommend you to attend to all sessions, but skipping a session and doing the codelab at home is perfectly possible.

 **Session Agenda**